 - Ease your children back into a sleep schedule before school starts.
 Starting a week or so before school begins, have them go to bed and get up a little earlier each day.
 That way, the first day of school won’t be such a shock.

-Heading into fall doesn’t have to be stressful.
-Schedule your preventive care appointments now for a smooth transition.
+Returning to school in the fall doesn’t have to be stressful.
+Schedule your preventive care appointments now, during the summer months, and make it a smooth transition.

 Want more local health news, wellness tips, recipes, and more?
 Subscribe to the Kaiser Permanente Washington newsletter.